Min'yō: Instruments

 Most Japanese folk songs related to work were originally sung unaccompanied, either solo, or by groups (heterophonically).
-Some songs exhibit the same sort of "call and response" chant often seen in the Southern Black music of the United States.
 During the Edo period, however, and sometimes later as well, accompaniment on shamisen, shakuhachi and/or shinobue was added to min'yō melodies.
 Percussion instruments, especially drums, are also often featured in min'yō accompaniment, especially when such songs are used in dances or religious ceremonies.
 Some of these accompaniments, in turn, have become independent, spawning solo instrumental genres such as Tsugaru-jamisen.
 Enka and many other popular genres are also rooted in min'yō.

 In contemporary Japan

 During the 20th century many songs have been altered to become highly virtuosic melodies that can only be negotiated with much time and effort.
 Indeed, min'yō is now in effect a form of art music, often studied under professional teachers who may grant their leading students licenses and professional names.

 At the same time, in contrast to the "stage min'yō" of such professionals, many hundreds of "preservation societies" (hozonkai) have been established to help songs survive in their more traditional forms.
 Thus work songs may be sung unaccompanied, perhaps while imitating or enacting the original actions of the work.
 Most of these Preservation Societies "preserve" only one local song.

 There are also hundreds of min'yō contests, both national and local, again often for only one song.

 For many Japanese, min'yō evokes, or is said to evoke, a nostalgia for real or imagined home towns and family; hence the saying common among practitioners and fans of the genre: "Folk song is the heart's home town" / "Min'yō wa kokoro no furusato".

 Min'yō, traditional Japanese folk song, must be distinguished from what the Japanese call fōku songu, from the English phrase 'folk song'.
 These are Western-style songs, often guitar-accompanied and generally recently composed, of the type associated with Bob Dylan, Peter, Paul and Mary and the like, and popular in Japan since the 1960s.
-There is surprisingly little contact between these two worlds, min'yō and fōku songu.
+There is little contact between these two worlds, min'yō and fōku songu.